cuteday/KiRaRay/README.md

 - Nvidia gpu (Turing or higher if possible).
 - OptiX 7.0+ and CUDA 11.0+ installed.

-This project is only tested with OptiX 7.3, CUDA 11.3, compiled on Windows using MSVC, on a device with an ampere gpu.
-But it is expected to run on platforms with OptiX 7 and CUDA 11 or above.
+This project is only tested with optix 7.3 & cuda 11.3, compiled on Windows using msvc on an ampere gpu device.
+But it is expected to run on platforms with support for optix 7 and cuda 11.

 #### Build